Last updated on September 3rd, 2021

-How long do fish last in a cooler?
+How long will fish last in a cooler?

-As any angler knows, the sooner you can ice the fish the better, with deteriorating occurring shortly after death.
+As any angler knows, the sooner you can ice the fish the better, with deterioration beginning shortly after the catch.
 Even with long ice retention, it’s advised not to keep the fish any longer than five days, as the taste becomes far less appealing by this stage

-Always make sure you wash and dry the cooler after use.
-Fish create quite the smell and if you don’t clean it mold will develop, so always take the time to clean it before storage.
-You may want to store it with the lid open
+Always make sure you wash (liquid dish soap and water) and dry the cooler after use.
+Fish create quite the smell and if you don’t clean it mold can develop, so always take the time to clean it before storage.
+You will want to store it in a cool, dry place with the lid open

-Can you pull a wheeled cooler in the sand?
+Can you pull a cooler with wheels in the sand?